arewebioyet/arewebioyet.github.io/_pages/home.md

 ---
+title: Are we bio yet?
 layout: single
 permalink: /
 ---

-# Are we bio yet?

 🎉 Yes! 🎉